Of-Arte/Of-Arte/README.md

 ## 👋 About

 AI software engineering student
-Building agentic systems that can watch, decide, and act without hand-holding
+Building agentic systems that can watch, decide, and act without hand holding
 Mixing Python backends, LLM infra, and DevOps until it feels like one stack
 Currently wiring AI workflows into containers, clouds, and CLIs